 Communication to Employees Regarding Workplace Violence

-As part of the annual workplace violence training session required by this Plan, the HR Coordinator shall ensure that each employee understands how to report a violence incident, a threat, or any other incidence of workplace violence and knows that they can do so without fear of reprisal by OCS or retaliation from the individual against whom the report is made.
+As part of the annual workplace violence prevention training session required by this Plan, the HR Coordinator shall ensure that each employee understands how to report a violence incident, a threat, or any other incidence of workplace violence and knows that they can do so without fear of reprisal by OCS or retaliation from the individual against whom the report is made.

 These points will be communicated to new employees when hired and periodically as set forth in this Plan.
 The HR Coordinator shall also ensure that each employee understands how their concerns will be investigated by OCS and how OCS will communicate the results of a workplace violence hazard investigation and any corrective measures taken in response.

-As part of the annual workplace violence prevention training, every employee shall sign a certificate attesting that they understand these items, and each of these certificates shall be retained pursuant to Part V of this Plan (“Recordkeeping”).
+As part of the annual workplace violence prevention training, every employee shall sign the Employee Handbook attestation that they understand these items, and OCS will record their attendance at the annual Workplace Violence Prevention Plan Training. .

 Depending on the frequency and severity of workplace violence incidents in the workplace, the Executive Director may implement increasingly more frequent communication sessions with employees as necessary, including quarterly, monthly, or weekly reviews of this Plan and employee compliance with it.